gitter-badger/autoloader/docs/contributing.md

 This command creates a clone of your origin repository on your local development machine.
 This is referred to as the "local" repository.

-When you run the `clone` command, git will automatically add a remote named "origin", which you will push back to when you've made your changes locally (`fir push origin <branch>`).
+When you run the `clone` command, git will automatically add a remote named "origin", which you will push back to when you've made your changes locally (`git push origin <branch>`).

 **Step 3: Make your changes**